Reconstructing thermal states using dimensionally limited probes : A Model for Limited Control & Memory in Quantum Thermodynamics: Conclusions Outlook

-Finally, another promising direction for extending our results follows from the thermodynamic considerations presented in Sec.~\ref{Sec:thermodynamic-considerations}.
-In particular, the thermodynamic cost of information acquisition is a longstanding problem, dating back to Brillouin and his attempt to resolve the paradox of Maxwell's demon~\cite{brillouin1953negentropy}.
+Whilst the presented extended Szilard engine is only a toy model furnished by numerical results, the techniques we developed and exhibited using this model should allow for a better understanding of the resources agents need in quantum thermodynamics.
+The thermodynamic cost of information acquisition is a longstanding problem, dating back to Brillouin and his attempt to resolve the paradox of Maxwell's demon~\cite{brillouin1953negentropy}.
 More recently, fundamental bounds on the thermodynamic cost for information processing was obtained~\cite{PhysRevLett.102.250602}.
 However, a comprehensive framework that fully accounts for all the resources available to an agent is still lacking.
 Our basic insights show that knowledge acquisition is highly dependent on the resources an agent has access to, such as the dimension and purity or temperature of their probe system and memory.
 In this work, we have primarily focused on dimensional constraints, whereas previous studies have explored temperature restrictions with unrestricted probe dimensions~\cite{Guryanova_2020,minagawa2023universalvaliditysecondlaw}, or the transition from quantum to classical knowledge~\cite{Debarba2024}.
 To fully address the question of when the cost of knowledge acquisition is outweighed by the benefits of an agent's performance at a given task, one must combine our insights with those of~\cite{Guryanova_2020,Debarba2024,minagawa2023universalvaliditysecondlaw} to gain a complete understanding of the required resources.